A Culinary Journey Through Mountain Maryland

 A blonde haired woman scopes ice cream from a manufacturing size ice cream machine into pint cups.

-Afternoon: Sweet Treats and Iconic Stops
+Afternoon: Sweet Stops Worth the Drive

 Queen City Creamery (Cumberland)